kagisearch/kagi-docs/docs/kagi/plans/ultimate-plan.md

 ## Discounts and Early Access

 Discounted and early access to Kagi features and services.
-(Starting 9/21/2023, we’re giving Ultimate Plan users access to the closed beta of the [next generation of tools](../ai/assistant.md) that Kagi is bringing to the web.)
+(Starting September 21st, we’re giving Ultimate Plan users access to the closed beta of the [next generation of tools](../ai/assistant.md) that Kagi is bringing to the web.)

 ## Discounted access to Kagi API services